 Grants to Washington government agencies, tribes, and districts for the acquisition, development, and renovation of boating facilities.
-Planning requirements are due by March 1.
-Facilities may serve motorized boats or other watercrafts, and may include guest moorage, support facilities, and launching ramps.
+Applicants must submit plans prior to the application deadline.
+Facilities may serve motorized boats or other watercraft, and may include guest moorage, support facilities, and launching ramps.

 Property acquired, developed, or renovated with Boating Facilities Program grants must be kept for public outdoor recreation use forever.